 - The International Task Force on Systemic Pesticides findings on the dangers of neonics is released, and the David Suzuki Foundation responds with our first action alert calling on the government to ban neonics to #savethebees.
 We received an incredible response.
 More than 90,000 people signed our action and sent emails to Canada’s environment ministers.

 Read the news release from June 2014

 The Butterflyway Project

-Join our citizen-led movement to grow highways of habitat for bees and butterflies through neighbourhoods in five communities in 2017.
+Join the citizen-led movement that is growing highways of habitat for bees and butterflies through neighbourhoods in six communities.